brugr9/UEPluginVolumeCreator/README.md

 ![Featured Image](Docs/FeaturedImage894x488.png "Featured Image")

-Adds Blueprint Support for Real-time Rendering from Medical Imaging Data.
+Adds Blueprint Support for Medical Imaging Data Rendering.

 ## Description

 Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint visual scripting system.

-The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest&mdash;aka DICOM Window&mdash;and coloring from look-up tables and color-gradient based transferfunctions.
-With a clipping plane or a region of interest the user may crop the rendered volume interactively.
 The plugin acts as a framework which allows game developers to create VR/AR serious games, e.g., for teaching and training in medical education.

+The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest aka DICOM Window, multiplanar or volume rendering, coloured from look-up tables or color-gradient based transfer functions.
+With a clipping plane and a region of interest the user may crop a rendered volume, which can also be illuminated with CRI-R9 compliant operating theatre light sources.

 <!-- UE Marketplace : End 1/2 -->